copyleftdev/markdown-cv/source/cv.md

 ### Personal summary

-> I'm a passionate QA Engineer that has been working in the field of test for
+> I'm a passionate QA Engineer who has been working in the field of test for
-> over 20 years, I am incredibly  passionate about technology and am constantly
+> over 20 year.
+I love technology and am constantly
 > evolving my skills sets.
 I Feel that the combination of my skill sets
-> would make great addition to any engineering/QA team.
+> would make great addition to any Engineering/QA team.

 ### Technical Skills
 #### Languages
-- Basic: Javascript, Html, CSS, Golang, C#, Ruby, Java, Bash, Powershell, SQL.
+- Proficient: Javascript, Html, CSS, Golang, C#, Ruby, Java, Bash, Powershell, SQL.
 - Advanced: Python.

 #### Databases